Timeline: Violence in Syria

 March 18 - Security forces kill three protesters in southern Deraa, residents say.
 The demonstrators were demanding political freedoms and an end to corruption.

-March 22 - Hundreds of people march in Deraa and Nawa demanding freedom in the fifth straight day of demonstrations challenging the government.

-March 24 - President Bashar al-Assad orders the formation of a committee to raise living standards and study scrapping the emergency law in place in Syria for the last 48 years.
+March 24 - President Bashar al-Assad orders the formation of a committee to study scrapping the emergency law in place in Syria for the last 48 years.
+The emergency law is lifted on April 19.

-August 18 - U.S. President Barack Obama tells Assad to step down.

-September 15 - Syrian opposition activists announce members of a Syrian National Council to provide an alternative to government.
+September 15 - Syrian opposition activists announce a Syrian National Council to provide an alternative to government.

 December 7 - Assad denies ordering troops to kill peaceful demonstrators, telling U.S. television channel ABC only a “crazy” leader kills his own people.